-The National Research Center for Women and Families’ annual awards luncheon is when we take time off from our health advocacy, research and public education to thank women and men who have improved our lives.
+Every year, we take time off from our research, public education, and advocacy to thank women and men who have improved our lives.

 In addition to showing our appreciation for our amazing Foremothers, we also recognize Health Policy Heroes.
 This award honors men and women who have helped to improve the lives of adults and children nationwide by supporting health policies that help protect lives and improve medical care for us all.

-2013 Foremother Awards and Health Policy Hero Luncheon
+2014 Foremother Awards and Health Policy Heroes Luncheon

-It was fun and inspiriting at our 2013 Foremothers and Health Policy Heroes Awards luncheon at the elegant Cosmos Clubs.
+We had a wonderful time at our 2014 Foremothers and Health Policy Heroes Awards luncheon at the beautiful Mayflower Hotel.

-To view more photos of our event, see our Facebook page.
+To view more photos of our event, see our facebook album

 Catherine Joyce at Morgan Stanley Wealth Management